Software Guide Rails

 Rationale

-Focussing our skills on one cloud provider makes the most of the software engineers we have available.
+Focusing our skills on one cloud provider makes the most of the software engineers we have available.
 Using native services and libraries (e.g. AWS Lambda, AWS SDK, AWS CDK) rather than abstraction frameworks (e.g. Serverless Framework, Terraform) reduces complexity and allows us to recruit more easily.

 Preferred AWS services